Our Team

 Anthony Reffle

-Anthony leads software architecture at EQ, focusing on embedded systems, networking, data infrastructure, and edge AI.
+Anthony co-leads technical development at EQ, focusing on embedded systems, processing, data infrastructure, and edge AI.
 He has helped extend and refine the company’s real-time waveform streaming pipeline and has built a modular, memory-safe Rust-based platform for power quality analytics.

 His expertise spans Rust, Linux kernel development, and real-time systems engineering — enabling the low-latency, deterministic performance required for mission-critical power applications.
 Most recently, Anthony architected EQ’s edge-deployable AI stack, including a vectorized retrieval engine and SLM routing layer for real-time, signal-grounded intelligence.